ben-manes/gradle-versions-plugin/README.md

 </details>

-Because each entry names the configuration it was declared against (see [The `dependencyUpdates` task](#the-dependencyupdates-task)), a build can leave out a configuration a plugin fills for its own tooling.
-The Kotlin Gradle Plugin's ABI validation classpath is one, holding a version the build never set:
+Because each entry names the configuration it was declared against (see [The `dependencyUpdates` task](#the-dependencyupdates-task)), a build can leave out the configurations a plugin fills for its own tooling, the ones holding a version the build never chose.
+The Kotlin Gradle Plugin adds six; at KGP 2.4.10 they are:

 <details open>
 <summary>Kotlin</summary>